lopezelpesado/initial-learning/README.md

 2. That was weird, my index on VS was older than what was on GitHub.
 I think I've fixed it but will need to watch out for that in future.

 3. WE've moved on to ABSOLUTE units and relative units now, gunna try using ems and mms and see what happens.

+4. looks OK on PC but totally broken the author section on mobile